 Scheduling Interpretation (Informatics)

 The scheduling of sign language interpreters in Austria is currently done through mailing lists and personal contacts.
 This thesis would investigate the needs of different stakeholders (i.e., deaf people, interpreters, event organizers) and design an application allowing them to book and schedule interpretation more easily.
-While at least basic proficiency in Austrian Sign Language (ÖGS) is desirable, it is not strictly required.
-Interviews are likely to be held in German.
+Proficiency in Austrian Sign Language (ÖGS) is required to conduct this work as interviews are likely to be held in German as well as ÖGS.

 The topic involves interviewing, design work and light prototyping.
 Bachelor theses might be concerned with only partial steps of this project.

 Uncomfortable Wearables (Informatics)

 Body-worn technologies, also known as wearables, are often assumed to lead to comfort, increase convenience and be overall positive for the wearer.
 This is, however, not necessarily the case for disabled people.
 Drawing on cripping theories, this project would investigate the design and prototypical development of decisively uncomfortable wearables as a mode to critique the normative expectations and exclusionary effects of existing approaches.